FraunhoferIOSB/FROST-Server/docs/extensions/ResponseMetadata.md

 The metadata can be applied to the $resultMetadata parameter of a request to influence how much control information will be included in the response.

-Sample request:
+Sample requests:

 ```
-GET /v1.1/Things(1)?$resultMetadata=off
+GET /v1.1/Things(1)?$resultMetadata=full
+POST /v1.1/Things?$resultMetadata=minimal
+POST /v1.1/CreateObservations?$resultMetadata=off
 ```

 ## metadata=full

-The full list of control information that may appear in a metadata=full response is as follows:
+The full list of control information that may appear in a metadata=full response, which is the same as what is defined in SensorThings standard, is as follows:

 - count: the total count of a collection of entities, if requested;
 - navigationLink: the link used to retrieve the values of a navigation property;